 ¡Arriba, abajo, al centro, pa' dentro!

 While we can make a literal translation, there's no equivalent expression in English that I'm aware of.
 Memorize this and say it right before you slam down your favorite tequila, or whatever your drink of choice is.
+OK, maybe you don't have to slam it down, but it might make the night more interesting.

 At each step, be sure to "clink" or touch glasses.